michaelcourcy/enterprise-blueprints/dh2i/readme.md

 EOF
 ```

-Connect to the database from the first pod
+Wait for all pods to be ready and connect to the database from the first pod
 ```
 kubectl exec -it dxesqlag-0 -c mssql-tools -- /opt/mssql-tools/bin/sqlcmd -S localhost -U sa -P 'MyP@SSw0rd1!'
 ```